 - Video art

 Also, to find out how to make money with digital art, you need to get inside the head of your art buyers.
-You need to understand what motivates them to buy art.
-This compelling article on the types of art buyers walks you through each type and helps you know how you can position your artwork better.
+You need to understand what motivates them to acquire art.
+This compelling article on the types of art buyers introduces you to the nine key types:

 Understanding how your artwork enriches your audience’s lives makes coming up with the right product ideas simpler.

 Creating your digital artwork inventory

-When you upload your artwork, be sure to describe it properly using the right keywords.
-This can impact how these platforms rank you for searches of your kind of art.
+When you upload your artwork on the platform, be sure to describe it properly using the right keywords.
+A well-crafted description can positively impact how the item will rank for searches for your kind of art.
 Search engines, too, use it for ranking your store.
 And so do social media platforms.
 This keyword research guide from Yoast has you covered.

 Making your art digital-friendly

-Naturally, if you’re looking for how to make money with digital art, you need to make your artwork friendly for the digital medium.
+Naturally, if you’re looking to make money with digital art, you need to make your artwork friendly for the digital medium.

 Selecting the right platform(s) to sell your digital artwork